NirantK/blog/content/writing/read-deep-learning-paper.md

 **Don't Google Too Early**.
 If there is a math formula, concept, or word you don’t know, first look at the context to try to discern its meaning.
 See if the author explains what happens when or why they used it.
 Warm up and use your brain to get started.
 If it’s something you simply can’t get past, or the word is clearly too important for you to glance over, then check the citations.
 If even that isn't enough, then finally Google it.
 The main point is that you can use the tools around you, but don’t lean on them.
 Let your brain work a little bit before letting Google work for you.

 **Get a sense of the author's background**.
 Look at what institutions do they mention.
 Are they from academia?
 An applied AI lab like Apple or GoogleAI?
 Or an academic lab, sponsored by industry like DeepMind/FAIR?
-This might sound like an irrelevant detail to many people.
-    - So let me share two examples of how it can inform your reading:
+Two examples of how it can inform your reading:

         1. There are some companies/labs where a person has to write a certain number of papers every year in order to get promoted (or even retain their jobs) -- they typically have narrow ideas which solve a specific problem incredibly well, but are mostly not adaptable to another domain or context.
-        2. Teams and labs have distinct flavors.
-For instance, the UPKLab does some of the most amazing work in Applied NLP, while Neubig lab is making a lot of progress in doing NLP for low-resource languages.
-Including work around OCR'ing scanned texts.
-More famously, Sebastian Ruder has worked for quite some time in multilingual and cross-lingual representations of non-English languages
+        2. Teams and labs have distinct flavors and sometimes work on specific themes.
+This can help you quickly get a sense of whether the paper is part of a longer series and see the papers before and after the one you're reading.

 ### Answer the 4 Key Questions
 - This, Adler says, is actually the key to analytical reading.
 To be able to answer these questions shows that you have at least some understanding of the paper and what you've read.
 If you can’t answer them, you probably haven’t quite paid attention well enough.
 I also find it personally helpful that you should actually write (or type) these answers out.
 Consider it to be like a book journal.
 It’ll stay with you and become much more ingrained than if you just answer them in your head.